Community Association Manager Practice Test

 2. b) Respond promptly and take appropriate action to address the issue.
 Emergencies require immediate attention to ensure safety and minimize damage.

 3. c) Both a and b.
-Managing amenities effectively requires careful planning, resource allocation, and robust communication.
+Managing amenities effectively requires careful planning, resource allocation, and reliable communication.

 4. b) Use a formal bidding process and verify licenses and insurance.
 This ensures quality work and protects the association from liability.